Psoriasis

 • Some medications may worsen psoriasis (e.g., chloroquine, lithium, beta-blockers, systemic corticosteroids, NSAIDs).
 Review medication history and consider alternatives where appropriate.11

-Talking tips: Addressing steroid phobia
+Talking tips to address steroid phobia

 Click for details

-Formulations and application area
+Topical vehicle selection: Formulations and application area

 Click for details

-Initiating therapy or managing flares
+Initiating therapy or managing flares with topical therapy

 Jump to:

-Non-pharmacological interventions are essential adjuncts to prescribed medical therapy, supporting symptom control, quality of life, and long-term disease management.3 Incorporate education and lifestyle counselling into psoriasis management plans, and guide patients in evidence-based use of nonmedicated moisturizers and lifestyle strategies to enhance outcomes and reduce flare frequency.3,6 When selecting therapy, consider patient preferences and clinical context, and involve the patient in shared decision-making to support adherence.6
+Non-pharmacological interventions are essential adjuncts to prescribed medical therapy, supporting symptom control, quality of life and long-term disease management.3 Incorporate education and lifestyle counselling into psoriasis management plans, and guide patients in evidence-based use of nonmedicated moisturizers and lifestyle strategies to enhance outcomes and reduce flare frequency.3,6 When selecting therapy, consider patient preferences and clinical context, and involve the patient in shared decision-making to support adherence.6

 Nonmedicated moisturizers3,6,11,34